HackSoftware/Django-Styleguide/README.md

 That's entirely different from what we saw as behavior from the `ValidationError` and this might cause problems.

-So far, the default behavior can get us:
+So far, the default DRF behavior can get us:

 - An array.
 - A dictionarry.
 - A specific `{"detail": "something"}` result.

+**So if we need to use the default DRF behavior, we need to take care of this inconsistency.**

 #### Django's `ValidationError`